Academic Accessibility Accommodations for Students |

 Students must normally complete a deferred condition by the end of the deferred examination period in the semester immediately following the completion of the course.
 Once the request for a deferred condition has been granted, it is the student's responsibility to contact the instructor and make arrangements for the details of the condition.

 If the condition is not completed by the required date, a grade is assigned based on the term work completed as indicated on the original Incomplete Coursework Form.
 An extension beyond the end of the deferred examination period will be granted only in extreme circumstances—with provision of additional documentation—and must be completed within the same semester the original deferred condition was missed.
 Students may be considered for an extension or other consideration if medical, psychological or compassionate reasons prevail at the time of the scheduled condition.
-In this case, the student should consult with their program counsellor and may submit a Request for Academic Consideration form with documentation within five working days of the missed condition deadline to their program counsellor.
+In this case, the student should consult with the Open Learning program counsellor and may submit a Request for Academic Consideration form with documentation within five working days of the missed condition deadline.

 To withdraw from a course, log into the OpenEd Student Portal.